Rutgers University–Newark: Galleries

+Artist in residence

+The Paul Robeson Galleries (PRG) has an Artist in Residence (AiR) program open to visual artists who live or work within a 10-mile radius of Newark.
+It is a six months residency with a private studio located at Express Newark (EN), part of Rutgers University – Newark (it is in the former Hahne Department Store).
+There is an exhibition at the end of the residency at the Robeson Campus Center Gallery.

 Community engagement

 In 2006, the university applied for classification as a "community engaged" university.
 Specifically, Rutgers–Newark was classified in the Outreach and Partnerships category, recognizing the university for its ability to apply and provide collaboratively institutional resources that benefit both campus and community.

 Student life

 Diversity

 U.S. News & World Report "Best Colleges" has named Rutgers University's Newark campus, the most [ethnically] diverse national university in the United States since 1997.

 Admissions and financial aid

 Undergraduate admissions to Rutgers–Newark are classified as “selective” by U.S. News & World Report.
 Rutgers University in Newark receives almost 17,000 freshman and transfer applications and enrolls about 1,700 new students each year.
 Admissions decisions are based on academic potential as demonstrated by grades, grade-point average, class rank and test scores as well as extracurricular activities and demonstrated leadership such as volunteer work, school clubs and organizations, community service and paid employment.
 Merit scholarships are offered at the acceptance stage to students who demonstrate outstanding academic achievement.

 Tuition for full-time, New Jersey residents attending Rutgers University in Newark is $10,954; for non-residents it is $25,732.
 Fees are $2,343, and the cost of room and board is $12,509.

 Typically, nearly 75 percent of the entering class received an offer of financial aid from Rutgers–Newark.
 Using a student's Free Application for Financial Student Aid, Rutgers develops a customized financial-aid package based on the student's qualifications, financial need, and funds available to the university.
 A financial aid package may include any or a combination of these major financial aid sources: gift aid (e.g., grants, scholarships, and awards), loans, and work-study.
 Offers typically range from $500 to $24,000, with the average financial aid package reaching $16,000.